 Technology is at the forefront of higher education and Touro College of Pharmacy is among the first colleges of pharmacy in the country to embrace its use by adopting a blended curriculum!
 A blended curriculum incorporates classroom and laboratory instruction with community experiences and the use of technology to enhance learning.
 This means that opportunities for learning are found in-class, online, in the community, and on your own.

-In order to function in this environment, students should own or have convenient access to a reliable computer with broadband* Internet access at their primary place of study.
-This computer should be at minimum an Ultrabook†-type computer with the following system specifications:
+In order to function in this environment, students should own or have access to a reliable computer with broadband Internet access at their primary place of study.
+The computer should meet minimum system requirements as follows:

 Generally, computer performance increases with price.
-Nevertheless, students should not feel compelled to purchase expensive hardware.
-Laptop computers costing less than $1,000 are readily available with more than adequate performance for successful participation in your studies‡.
-Students should feel comfortable performing basic computer tasks including using email, opening and closing files, and creating word-processing documents and navigating the Internet using a Web browser.
-Training in Blackboard, Touro’s course management system, will be provided.
+Nevertheless, students should not feel compelled to purchase an expensive computer.
+Computers costing less than $500 or above are readily available with more than adequate performance for successful participation in your studies‡.
+Students should feel comfortable performing basic computer functions including checking email, web browsing, opening, closing, saving or uploading files, and creating word-processing documents.

-‡If you are unsure about any of these matters and want further clarification, please refer additional questions to Dr. Fisher, email@example.com
+‡If you are unsure about any of these matters and want further clarification, please submit your queries to IT.Pharmacy@touro.edu